mozilla/bedrock/docs/cms.rst

 comprehensive guide, but rather a starting point to get you up and running with the basics.

-The page types that you see in the Wagtail admin are defined as regular models in Django.
+The page types that you see in the CMS admin are defined as regular models in Django.
 As such, you can define new page types in the same way you would define any other Django model, using Wagtail's field types and panels to define the data that can be entered into the page.